-All applicants will be automatically considered for a School of Cybernetics scholarship to help with the cost of their studies.
+All applicants will have the opportunity to apply for a School of Cybernetics scholarship as part of the application process.
 Scholarship recipients will be notified upon successful admission by the ANU into the Master of Applied Cybernetics.

 Full details about scholarships and eligibility criteria are listed on the ANU Scholarships page.